 3. Materials versatility

-This means that, with a few exceptions, standard CNC machines are capable of working with the most common rigid materials used for medical appliances, tools and end-use parts.
-These include stainless and mild steels, aluminum, titanium and engineering-grade plastics like PEEK.
+This means that, with a few exceptions, standard CNC machines are capable of working with the most common rigid materials used for medical appliances, tools, and end-use parts.
+These include stainless and mild steel, aluminum, titanium, and engineering-grade plastics like PEEK.